 PERS (Public Employees Retirement System) offers Classified and Unclassified employees a defined benefit pension plus an individual account.
 Pension benefits are based on your date of hire, years of service, and earnings.
 You also accumulate assets in an individual account (IAP) that is invested for you by PERS.
 Pension benefits are generally available when you reach normal retirement age.
 You'll find more information at the PERS website.
 Additionally, you can access member counseling by calling 503.598.7377 or 888.320.7377 toll free.

-ORP (Optional Retirement Plan) is a defined contribution alternative to PERS offered by the Oregon University System for Unclassified employees whose career mobility may take them outside Oregon and to other employers.
+ORP (Optional Retirement Plan) is a defined contribution alternative to PERS offered by Oregon Public Universities for Unclassified employees whose career mobility may take them outside Oregon and to other employers.
 The choice made between PERS (OPSRP) and the Optional Retirement Plan (ORP) is irrevocable.
 ORP participants select mutual funds and annuities for their investments, and participants manage their accounts with education and retirement planning services provided by Fidelity Investments and TIAA-CREF.
-A vested participant's account is portable to another employer's plan or may remain invested in the ORP if she/he leaves the Oregon University System (OUS).
-For a PDF file containing all ORP information, click here.
+A vested participant's account is portable to another employer's plan or may remain invested in the ORP if she/he leaves the Oregon Public Universities system (OPU).
+For more ORP information, click here.

 Enrollment in PERS(OPSRP) or ORP Classified employees will be automatically enrolled in PERS or OPSRP depending on eligibility, based on their original date of hire and any break-in-service.

 Unclassified employees will receive enrollment information from their campus benefits office before it is time to make their irrevocable choice between PERS (OPSRP) or ORP.
-To help an Unclassified employee make the irrevocable choice between the two pension plans, they should review the Oregon University System Website for a detailed comparison of plan provisions including investments, loans, vesting, retirement age, distributions and more.
-For a PDF file containing all ORP information, click here.
+To help an Unclassified employee make the irrevocable choice between the two pension plans, they should review the Oregon Public Universities website for a detailed comparison of plan provisions including investments, loans, vesting, retirement age, distributions and more.
+For more ORP information, click here.

 In addition, PSU’s Benefits department offers a presentation and discussion once a month at noon to help unclassified faculty and staff make their irrevocable choice.
 Please contact human resources at 503.725.4926 to make a reservation.